Dirty Work (Austin Mahone song): Composition

 "Dirty Work" is a "bouncy, funky jam" that Mahone describes as having "a Bruno Mars / "Uptown Funk" type of vibe."

 Critical reception

 The song received positive reviews.
 Jason Lipshutz of Billboard called it Mahone's "best and most ambitious single to date".
 Mike Wass of Idolator called it a 'retro-leaning banger' and likened it to hits by Bruno Mars and Justin Timberlake, while Fuse's Jeff Benjamin wrote "At times the guitars sound a bit like the ones in Michael Jackson's "Black or White."

+Chart performance

+"Dirty Work" was met with low chart success on its initial release, only reaching number 28 on the US Pop Digital Song Sales chart and number 30 on the Mexico Ingles Airplay chart.
+However, in 2017, the song topped the Japan Hot Overseas chart.
+The song spent 15 weeks at number-one on the chart, as well as peaked at number four on the Japan Hot 100.
+In October 2017, the song was certified Platinum in Japan.

 Music video

 The music video for "Dirty Work" was filmed in April, 2015.
 Mahone stated in an interview with WiLD 94.9 that the video would be in black and white.
 However, Mahone later re-shot the video with an entirely new concept, and this original version of the video was never released.

 In early July, Mahone filmed a second video for the song, inspired by the American TV version of The Office.
 This version of the video was released on July 27, 2015.
 In it, Mahone plays the office heart-throb, who is pursuing the sexy new girl.
 It includes a cast of fellow workers, who goof around and dance with Mahone throughout the video, with The Office style interviews to camera inter-cut throughout.